scottyb44/Conway/README.md

 # Conway
-game of life and visualizer
+game of life and visualizer, a way to learn come concurrency tricks.